Semiinfinite sheaves on affine flag varieties: Sheaves on affine flag varieties

 where for $i \leq j$ the transition functor $\Shv(Y_j) \to \Shv(Y_i)$ is the $!$-pullback functor.
-Now each of these functors admits a left adjoint, namely the (fully faithful) pushforward functor under the closed immersion $Y_i \to Y_j$, which preserves colimits.
-In view of~\cite[Part~I, Chap.~1, Proposition~2.5.7]{gr}, this implies that we have
+Now each of these functors admits a left adjoint, namely the (fully faithful) pushforward functor under the closed immersion $Y_i \to Y_j$.
+By the usual result of Lurie allowing to transform a limit into a colimit (see~\cite[Part~I, Chap.~1, Proposition~2.5.7]{gr}), this implies that we have

 where now for $i \leq j$ the transition functor $\Shv(Y_i) \to \Shv(Y_j)$ is the pushforward functor, and the colimit is computed in the $\infty$-category of presentable $\infty$-categories.